Diamonds are forever, or so they say.

 “The designers wanted a Cadillac floor at Chevy prices,” Poelker says.
 A familiar request for any contractor, perhaps, but the Caddy-quality request was for real.
 This is Tiffany’s, after all, he adds, “So everything has to be perfect.”

 Going for subtly

 Going in, the design team wanted a polished concrete look.
-Removing existing flooring of engineered wood and terrazzo to make way for concrete was ruled out as far too costly.
-Hand-troweled concrete over the existing flooring got a hearing, but after sampling with several colors and borders, this kind of surface exhibited “too much movement,” Poelker says.
+A far too costly option was to remove existing flooring of engineered wood and terrazzo to make way for concrete.
+Hand-troweled concrete over the existing flooring got a hearing.
+But after sampling with several colors and borders, this kind of surface exhibited “too much movement,” Poelker says.
 The design team couldn’t settle on any of these.

 By adding ground-up mica and marble to the microtopping, a contractor can create a monolithic look or a slightly mottled look with subtle movement, Poelker says.

 A multifaceted, multistep process

 The project started with extensive surface preparation that involved grinding the existing terrazzo in the center of the floors.
 It also meant sanding the wood flooring on the perimeter.
 A fiberglass scrim was installed along the joints where terrazzo met wood, to serve as reinforcement to prevent buckling or cracking of the new flooring above.

 Flooring installation began with troweling a high-strength epoxy slurry, made from epoxy and silica products from Elite Crete Systems.
 Following an overnight dry, they repaired, touched up, sanded and cleaned the epoxy surface.
 Then they applied Duraamen’s CP100, an acrylic copolymer primer.

 Contractors applied a second primer coat the next day, followed by the sprayable microtopping.
 When dry, they polished the surface with 100-grit resin pads.